riyamittal12426/LazySheeps/GITHUB_OAUTH_SETUP.md

 # GitHub OAuth Setup Guide

 ## Overview
-This guide will help you set up GitHub OAuth authentication for OrgLens, enabling users to sign in with GitHub and select repositories to import (similar to Vercel's onboarding flow).
+This guide will help you set up GitHub OAuth authentication for Katalyst, enabling users to sign in with GitHub and select repositories to import (similar to Vercel's onboarding flow).

 ## 1. Create a GitHub OAuth App

 1. Go to GitHub Settings: https://github.com/settings/developers
 2. Click "OAuth Apps" → "New OAuth App"
 3. Fill in the following details:
-   - **Application name**: `OrgLens` (or your preferred name)
+   - **Application name**: `Katalyst` (or your preferred name)
    - **Homepage URL**: `http://localhost:5173` (for development)
    - **Authorization callback URL**: `http://localhost:3000/auth/github/callback`
    - **Application description**: `Understanding your codebase and connecting with experts`